-The Murdoch owned title rubbished his claims that he was unfairly treated in Prison after he revealed he suffered ‘mental torture’ during his time in Solitary confinement at HMP Onley.
+After Tommy Robinson was released from prison in August 2018, the Murdoch owned title rubbished claims in 2018 that he was unfairly treated in Prison after he revealed he suffered ‘mental torture’ during his time in Solitary confinement at HMP Onley.

 Just like they told ‘The Truth’ after Hillsborough, The Scum quoted a Prison Service spokesman that said: “Mr Yaxley-Lennon was treated with the same fairness we aim to show all prisoners – he had access to visits, television and showers – and it is totally false to say he was held in ‘solitary confinement

 “He was initially placed into the Care & Separation Unit for less than 48 hours while an assessment of the risk to his safety was undertaken by prison staff.
 He then joined the main prison population.

 Tommy exposed them by sending out a letter from the UK’s Prison service that requested he sign a waiver.

 Liverpudlian Alex Shah, who’s uncle suffered from PTSD after the Hillsborough disaster exclusively spoke to Politicalite and said: “The campaign has never ended here in Liverpool, we have MMA fighters who wear ‘Don’t Buy The Sun’ T-Shirts and talk about it on American podcasts.’

 He said: “If we all came together like Liverpool did and in the North, in fact in the whole of Britain we would end that scum paper.”